dominant-strategies/quai-docusaurus/docs/develop/tutorials/single-chain.md

 For this article, we will select the `Create a Javascript project` option.
 This will provide you with a preset basic Hardhat project structure with simple smart contracts, tests, and example scripts written in Javascript.

 :::info
-Selecting this option allows you to automatically install `@nomicfoundation/hardhat-toolbox`.
+Selecting this option allows you to optionally install `@nomicfoundation/hardhat-toolbox`.
 :::

 ### Smart Contracts